ethanwyr/qc_intro/README.md

 # Intro to Quantum Computing

-View `py-primer.ipynb` for an introduction to python, numpy, and matplotlib.
+View `Tutorial_py-primer.ipynb` for an introduction to python, numpy, and matplotlib.
 Installation instructions are below.

 After Setup use following commands to start up jupyter notebook.
-`source activate qc (or "activate ac" for Windows)`
+`source activate qc (or "activate qc" for Windows)`
 `jupyter notebook`

 ## Linux Setup